April 22, 2011

 The Temple Veil Torn Top to Bottom

 We have seen in the last few weeks that only one priest, once per year, could enter the Holy of Holies in the tabernacle of the Old Testament.
-Once a year, on the Day of Atonement, the High Priest would go inside the second veil and sprinkle blood to make atonement for the sins of Israel (Leviticus 16:15, page 1888; Hebrews 9:7, page 1878).
-Likewise, when Solomon built the temple, it had a second veil of violet, purple, crimson and fine linen separating the holy of holies from the rest of the temple (2 Chronicles 3:15, page 694; compare Exodus 36:35, page 151).
+Once a year, on the Day of Atonement, the High Priest would go inside the second veil and sprinkle blood to make atonement for the sins of Israel (Leviticus 16:15; Hebrews 9:7).
+Likewise, when Solomon built the temple, it had a second veil of violet, purple, crimson and fine linen separating the Holy of Holies from the rest of the temple (2 Chronicles 3:14; compare Exodus 36:35).
 Later, the temple was destroyed and rebuilt, and that other temple followed the same plans of Solomon’s temple, but perhaps scaled down in magnificence.
 The holiness of God required men to approach Him only through a blood offering to mask their sins until Messiah, Jesus Christ, would come to atone for them permanently.

 The High Priesthood of Jesus.
-In Numbers 18:7, page 249, we see that only Aaron and his sons were able to serve at the altar and the area inside the veil separating the Holy of Holies from the rest of the world.
-Yahweh gave Aaron and his sons the priesthood as a bestowed service (“עֲבֹדַת מַתָּנָה, אֶתֵּן אֶת-כְּהֻנַּתְכֶם“).
+In Numbers 18:7, we see that only Aaron and his sons were able to serve at the altar and the area inside the veil separating the Holy of Holies from the rest of the world.
+Yahweh gave Aaron and his sons the priesthood as a bestowed service (“עֲבֹדַת מַתָּנָה, אֶתֵּן אֶת-כְּהֻנַּתְכֶם”).
 They had the duty to present the blood of sacrifice to Yahweh, even in the Holy of Holies.
-In Hebrews, we learn that no man can take the honor to himself of being a priest, but God calls Christ to be a priest, “being designated a priest according to the order of Melchizedek” (Hebrews 5:10, page 1874).
-Whereas as the Old Testament priests died and served as a priest only for a limited time, Christ holds His priesthood permanently (Hebrews 7:24, page 1876).
+In Hebrews, we learn that no man can take the honor to himself of being a priest, but God calls Christ to be a priest, “being designated a priest according to the order of Melchizedek” (Hebrews 5:10).
+Whereas as the Old Testament priests died and served as a priest only for a limited time, Christ holds His priesthood permanently (Hebrews 7:24).

 Jesus the Perfect Priest Saves Forever and Intercedes Continually.
-Because Jesus has a continual priesthood, “He is able to save forever those who draw near to God through Him, since He always lives to make intercession for them (Hebrews 7:25, page 18760.”
+Because Jesus has a continual priesthood, “He is able also to save forever those who draw near to God through Him, since He always lives to make intercession for them (Hebrews 7:25.)”
 Hallelujah!
 Glory to God in the highest!
-Jesus lives right now and forever, and He make constant intercession for me.
+Jesus lives right now and forever, and He makes constant intercession for me.
 I now live near to the holy God, once separated by a veil in the temple.

 Jesus and the Outer Tabernacle.
-The Holy Spirit signifies that the way into the holy place had not yet been disclosed while the outer tabernacle was still standing, which is a symbol for the present time (Hebrews 9:-10).
+The Holy Spirit signifies that the way into the holy place had not yet been disclosed while the outer tabernacle was still standing, which is a symbol for the present time (Hebrews 9-10).
 When Christ appeared, He entered the greater and more perfect heavenly tabernacle, not through the blood of bulls and goats offered as a mask in the Old Testament, but through His own blood.
-Christ once and for all times obtained redemption for us through His blood, and cleansed our consciences by faith and established a new covenant with all believers (Hebrews 9:11-15, pages 1878-1879; Hebrews 9:24, page 1879).
+Christ once and for all times obtained redemption for us through His blood, and cleansed our consciences by faith and established a new covenant with all believers (Hebrews 9:11-15; Hebrews 9:24).

 The Veil Torn Top to Bottom When Jesus Died.
 Now, based upon our study above, we can appreciate more fully the value of Jesus’ death for each believer.
 When Jesus died, that veil that had separated sinful man from the Holy of Holies and the presence of God was forever removed in Christ.
-Jesus inaugurated a new and living way to draw near to God (Hebrews 10:19, page 1880).
+Jesus inaugurated a new and living way to draw near to God (Hebrews 10:19-20).
 He now stands alive before God making intercession continually for us, because He provided the once and for all offering for sin.
 He sacrificed Himself, in the flesh, to redeem me from my sins.
 Now, I am free from the penalty of sin, and able to approach God with a clean conscience.
-Now, only because of what Jesus has done for me, I too am holy and blameless before God, because Christ gave me His righteousness by faith alone (Ephesians 2:8-9, page 1828; 2 Corinthians 5:21, page 1809; 1 Peter 2:24, page 1896).
+Now, only because of what Jesus has done for me, I too am holy and blameless before God, because Christ gave me His righteousness by faith alone (Ephesians 2:8-9; 2 Corinthians 5:21; 1 Peter 2:24).

 So we learn more about the veil today.